tnunnink/L5Sharp/README.md

 ```

 ### Querying Content
-Once the LogixContent is created, you can you the component collection methods
+Once the LogixContent is created, you can use the component collection methods
 to get access to most of the primary L5X components,
 such as `Tag`, `DataType`, `Module`, `Program`, and more.
 The following shows some simple querying via the tags component collection interface.